GallegoLab/PyF2F/README.md

 that are labelling the termini of a protein molecule and a static anchoring platform in the cell.
 This software is the Python implementation of our previous work [Picco A., et al, 2017](https://www.sciencedirect.com/science/article/pii/S0092867417300521) where we combined [PICT](https://www.sciencedirect.com/science/article/pii/S0092867417300521) (yeast engineering & live-cell imaging) and integrative modelling to reconstruct the molecular architecture of the exocyst complex in its cellular environment.

+For more information on this pipeline and its performance see [PyF2F: a robust and simplified fluorophore-to-fluorophore distance measurement tool for Protein interactions from Imaging Complexes after Translocation experiments](https://academic.oup.com/nargab/article/6/1/lqae027/7626517)

 How does it work?
 -----------